k0r1g/bio/_posts/2024-10-11-mini-blog-post-11 copy.md

 By the way RAND started with a $10M seed.

-- Eventually I want to build space mega-structures.
-(Start with autonomy, move to hardware)

-AGI is not sufficient to automate R&D.
+AGI is not sufficient to automate R&D. (Justify this intuition.)

 We need an Andruil-like system that connects with sensors and automatically enables real-time decisions.
 Focus on experiments that are longer-scale- that requires a scientists supervision to do stuff- e.g. imagine an expetiment that requires monitoring something, then releasing a gas, then monitoring the results, then repeating- we have the model do this.

-Ok onto the main stuff:

 [back]({{ site.url }})